Intermediate care and reablement

 What is reablement?

-You should speak to your social care contact or a health practitioner about this.
+You can speak to your social care practitioner, if you have one, or health practitioner about this.